A practical algorithm for volume estimation based on billiard trajectories and simulated annealing: Volume algorithm

-In this section we give probabilistic bounds for the number of phases.
-To do this, we assume that i) polytope $P$ is sandwiched, $rB_d\subseteq P\subseteq RB_d$, ii) we sample uniform points in each step of Algorithm~\ref{schann} and iii) that Algorithm~\ref{schann} terminates successfully.
-The construction in \cite{LovSim} defines a sequence of convex bodies of length $m=\lceil\lg (\vol(RB_d)/\vol(rB_d))\rceil =\lceil d\lg (R/r)\rceil$ and each ratio is restricted $\frac{1}{2}\leq \vol(K_i)/\vol(K_{i+1})\leq 1$.
-If $P$ is well-rounded then $m=O(d\lg d)$.
-In our method we can use any convex body for the sandwiching.
-Moreover we give a corollary which states which convex body minimizes the number of phases for a given input $P$.
+We give probabilistic bounds on the number of bodies in MMC.
+Let us assume that i) we sample perfect uniform points in each step of \annealing\ and ii) that \annealing\ terminates successfully.
+We offer a probabilistic upper bound on the number of bodies in MMC $k$ and then a probabilistic interval where $k$ lies.